SoFi: 2014–2018: Expansion, challenges, FTC charges

 On September 11, 2017, CEO Mike Cagney announced he would resign by the end of year due to allegations of sexual harassment and skirting risk and compliance controls.
 Announced January 23, 2018, Anthony Noto resigned from his position as COO of Twitter, to become the CEO of SoFi.
 In April 2018, SoFi announced that Michelle Gill, who previously worked at TPG and Goldman Sachs, was joining the company as Chief Financial Officer.

-In October 2018, SoFi settled FTC charges, agreeing to stop making false claims about savings from student loan refinancing.
+In October 2018, SoFi settled Federal Trade Commission (FTC) charges, agreeing to stop making false claims about savings from student loan refinancing.
 The FTC alleged that SoFi had been making such false claims since April 2016.
 In February 2019, the FTC announced its approval of the final consent order under which SoFi is prohibited from misrepresenting to consumers how much money consumers will save or have saved using its products and from making any claims about any such savings unless the claims are backed up with reliable evidence.
 The order expires on February 22, 2039, or 20 years from the Commission's most recent date of filing a complaint in federal court reporting any misconduct that occurs later.

-2019–22
+2019–2023: Going public, national banking license

 In May 2019, SoFi closed $500 million in a single funding round led by Qatar Investment Authority.
-In September 2019, SoFi inked a 20-year deal with the Los Angeles Rams and the Los Angeles Chargers of the National Football League (NFL) for the naming rights to SoFi Stadium, in Inglewood, California.
+In September 2019, SoFi signed a 20-year deal with the Los Angeles Rams and the Los Angeles Chargers of the National Football League (NFL) for the naming rights to SoFi Stadium in Inglewood, California.
 The deal, which is worth $30 million annually, is a record for any naming rights for a sports venue.

-In April 2020, SoFi acquired Salt Lake City payments firm Galileo for $1.2 billion in stock and cash, and Hong Kong-based investment app 8 Securities.

-SoFi merged with a SPAC to go public at a $9 billion valuation at the end of the first quarter of 2021.
-After going public, the overall valuation of SoFi increased by over 12%.
+In April 2020, SoFi acquired Salt Lake City-based financial services API and payments platform "Galileo" for $1.2 billion in stock and cash, and Hong Kong–based investment app "8 Securities".
+SoFi went public through a merger with a special-purpose acquisition company (SPAC) backed by Chamath Palihapitiya raising up to $2.4 billion at a $9 billion valuation.
+It began trading on the Nasdaq under the ticker symbol SOFI on June 1, 2021.

-In January 2022, SoFi received approval from the OCC for a national bank charter.
+In January 2022, SoFi received approval from the Office of the Comptroller of the Currency (OCC) for a national bank charter.
+The company was the first full-service financial-technology startup to receive a formal U.S. banking license.
 In February 2022, SoFi purchased Golden Pacific Bancorp, owner of Sacramento, California based Golden Pacific Bank, for $22.3 million.
-This allows SoFi to hold loans for investment as opposed to selling them to outside investors.
-The previous bank charter application was abandoned with this purchase.
+This allowed SoFi to hold loans for investment as opposed to selling them to outside investors, and allowed it to obtain the bank charter from the OCC.
+In March, SoFi acquired Technisys, a cloud-based banking system, for $1.1 billion.